10 best church app providers for 2025

 10. Appy Pie

-Pros: Appy Pie offers a variety of features, including multimedia content, event management, push notifications, and social media integration.
+Pros: Appy Pie’s Church App Maker is an accessible, no-code solution with support and ministry tools for churches needing a basic yet functional app quickly.
+Appy Pie offers a variety of features, including multimedia content, event management, push notifications, and social media integration.

 Cons: Because their platform is not designed specifically for churches (they also offer dating apps, taxi apps, etc.), the initial setup of each desired feature can potentially be complicated for leaders who are just getting started.
-They also lack an online giving option for churches and require an integration with PayPal.
+Their online giving option for churches requires an integration with PayPal.
+Other limitations in design flexibility, performance consistency, app store publishing costs, and platform dependency may be drawbacks for churches seeking highly customized or scalable solutions.

 Top church app features